JuanPLopezC/Blank_exam/README.md

 - tidying the data trough splitting column: "volume.measurement" splitting columms PVol and making a new "Pvol high/low column"
 - Conducting the following task: Set the order of columns:id, hospital, age and other columns
 - And this task: Arrange ID column of your dataset in order of increasing number or alphabetically.
+- Merging the exam_data_join to the tidy_exam_data
+#10.09.25
+- Making new timetoreccurance columns - fixing errors from previous days
+- Renaming hosp columns
+- dividing exercises from task 3 among the group

 Task 3 (Anders)